“Creative people are flaky.”

 Finding new clients, managing your business as a business, positioning yourself to rise above feast-and-famine cycles …

-Copyblogger Pro exists to help good writers get more clients, more revenue, more stability, and more respect.
+Copyblogger helps good writers get more clients, more revenue, more stability, and more respect.

-When you’re a member, you get foundational masterclasses, plus ongoing advanced training, supplemental perspectives, and action-oriented tasks with up-to-the-minute best practices.
+When you’re a premium member, you get foundational masterclasses, ongoing advanced training, and support from a community of responsible writers just like you.

 These are some really serious points to avoid procrastination of work by doing the things in an organized manner.
 I really need to hide my phone strategically 😉 and I’m also registering myself on Creative Foundation Course.